 Under our bylaws, only persons who are nominated in accordance with the procedures set forth in our bylaws are eligible for election as, and to serve as, members of our Board.
 Under our bylaws, nominations of persons for election to our Board may be made at a meeting of our stockholders (1) by or at the direction of our Board or (2) by any stockholder, provided they comply with the provisions of Article I, Sections 3 and 4 of our bylaws.
 The Board has delegated the screening and recruitment process for Board members to the Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee selects individuals it believes are qualified to be members of the Board, and recommends those individuals to the Board for nomination for election or re-election as directors.
-In identifying prospective director candidates, the Nominating and Corporate Governance Committee sale commends those individuals to the Board for nomination for election or re-election as directors.
 In identifying prospective director candidates, the Nominating and Corporate Governance Committee may seek referrals from other members of the Board, management, stockholders and other sources.
 From time to time, pursuant to its committee charter, the Nominating and Corporate Governance Committee may also engage a consultant to conduct a search to identify qualified candidates.
 The Nominating and Corporate Governance Committee then undertakes the evaluation process described below for any candidates so identified.